 The image used as background for this page shows a relief of the façade which depicts the symbol of the Jesuit Order (IHS, an acronym for Jesus, may mean also Iesus Hominum Salvator i.e. Jesus Saviour of Men).

 (left) Stucco statue of St. Ignatius by unknown author; (right) Religion crushes Heresy by Pierre Legros

 In his youth St. Ignatius was a Spanish knight and the order he founded was influenced by his military background; Compagnia di Gesù, the Italian name of the Order, can also indicate a body of soldiers and the saint himself defined the members of the order as Soldiers of God.
 The Jesuits aimed at defending and propagating Roman Catholicism; so they were very active as missionaries in America and Asia and they were strong adversaries of Protestantism in Europe.

 This introduction explains why il Gesù is not decorated with statues portraying martyrs or saints having a vision, but rather with dramatic scenes showing the triumph of True Religion over Heresy.

 The façade of il Gesù reflects the initial austere Jesuit approach to art, whereas the rich decoration of the interior shows how this approach evolved in the second half of the XVIIth century.
-In 1695-699 Andrea Pozzo, a Jesuit Brother who had just painted the ceiling of S. Ignazio, designed an altar dedicated to St. Ignatius by using the most precious stones, including lapis lazuli; the saint was portrayed in a gigantic silver statue which was melted down in 1798 to pay war compensation to France.
+In 1695-699 Andrea Pozzo, a Jesuit Brother who had just painted the ceiling of S. Ignazio, designed an altar dedicated to St. Ignatius by using the most precious stones, including lapis lazuli; the saint was portrayed in a gigantic solid silver statue which was melted down in 1798 to pay war compensation to France.